 This Dynamic Yield banner ad is an example at the top of Yahoo’s homepage:

-When clicked, prospects are brought to this dedicated landing page:
+When clicked, prospects are brought to this dedicated post-click landing page:

-Another example is this BetterHelp display ad, which appeared in the right side margin of the Yahoo homepage, and directed prospects to the following landing page:
+Another example is this BetterHelp display ad, which appeared in the right side margin of the Yahoo homepage.
+It directs prospects to the following post-click landing page:

 Sponsored ads come in multiple formats: single-image, carousel, native, and video.
 Here’s a single-image sponsored ad by Spectrum that contains one image, a headline, and short description:

-It takes prospects to this Spectrum landing page when clicked:
+It takes prospects to this Spectrum post-click landing page when clicked:

-Sponsored ads in carousel format provide advertisers the ability to tell an impactful visual story by grouping three to five cards together, each with an image and a caption, and each linking to a unique landing page.
+Sponsored ads in carousel format provide advertisers the ability to tell an impactful visual story by grouping three to five cards together.
+Each with an image and a caption, and each linking to a unique post-click landing page.
 Carousel ads are available on desktop and mobile and can drive 2-3x higher click-through rates than single-image sponsored ads.

 Native video ads blend with the content of the platform they’re on and appear organic to the user.
 Sponsored video ads serve across desktop and mobile, and are muted by default, as not to disrupt or negatively impact the user experience.